ingen-lab/Ruth/Mesh/Avatar Ruth/Sundance Haiku/RC3_Edits/RC3_Final/readme.txt

 UPDATED October 4, 2018 . . .

 Shin reported finding double nodes in the lower UV map.
-These were fixed in version 14 (Release3_AdaEdit_SundanceEdit_13.blend).
+These were fixed in version 14 (Release3_AdaEdit_SundanceEdit_14.blend).
+Nothing else was changed in version 14.
+The text below references  version 13, but version 14 is the latest and includes all version 13 improvements.
+In other words, subsitute version 14 whenever you see version 13 in the text.

 UPDATED August 21, 2018 . . .